shashankg7/shashankg7.github.io/index.md

 ## 2025

+* [June] Research paper from my first internship at Meta, "Towards Two-Stage Counterfactual Learning to Rank" got accepted at ICTIR 2025 (co-located with SIGIR).
 * [March] The preprint of my work from the internship at Meta AI, NYC is available [here](https://arxiv.org/pdf/2503.00897).

 ## 2024